 How to Develop and Maintain Good Habits

 The trick is to begin.
-Once you do, you’ll realize that really; there is nothing to it.
+Once you do, you’ll realize that, really, there is nothing to it.
 Here are the steps to developing great habits:

 Start Small

 As with everything in life, you need to start small.
-Whether you are trying to change a bad habit or develop new ones, you need to take baby steps.
+Whether you are trying to change a bad habit or develop a new one, you need to take baby steps.
 Habits take a long time to develop.
 Think of it as a massive tree with stalwart branches.
-It probably took that tree years to build to the point that it grew to.
+It probably took that tree years to build to the point that it grew.
 Hence, to eliminate bad habits, you have to start bit by bit.
 Eventually, you will strengthen your decision-making abilities enough to reject bad habits.
 Similarly, you will have to gradually build up the commitment necessary for good habits to take root and blossom.

 In Mini Habits: Smaller Habits, Bigger Results, Stephen Guise admonishes that “Doing a little bit every day has a greater impact than doing a lot on one day.”
 Guise places a lot of premium on baby steps, which he dubs “mini habits.”
-Through this book, he teaches that starting small is not a sign of weakness and further that there is a small step that started it all for every great accomplishment.
+Through this book, he teaches that starting small is not a sign of weakness and further that there is a small step that starts it all for every great accomplishment.

 Eliminate the Stimuli